 Effective onboarding and orientation in the remote work era

 With more companies embracing a virtual hiring process, it’s crucial to ensure these processes are given the same dedication as in-person onboarding and orientation.
 A Paychex survey shows that managers find video recordings, group conferences and shared documents to be the most effective methods with new employees.
 Surveyed employees chose their preferences as Wiki links, group video calls and shared documents.
-[Read related article: How to Remotely Onboard New Employees During COVID-19]
+[Read related article: Owning Your Onboarding Process Is the Key to Success With New Hires]

 The majority of employees found greater satisfaction through in-person onboarding and training.
 The downsides of virtual processes included tech issues and difficulty engaging with the office culture.
 While these issues may be difficult to avoid, there are some upsides to remote onboarding.
 In fact, 46% of survey respondents enjoyed the ability to individually pace themselves, while 42% appreciated the flexibility.